Virtual Telecommunications Access Method: History

 VTAM was introduced in 1974 after a series of delays as a major component of SNA along with the 370x Network Control Program (NCP) and Synchronous Data Link Control (SDLC).

 In IBM terminology, VTAM is an access method software allowing application programs to read and write data to and from external devices.
 It is called 'virtual' because it was introduced at the time when IBM was introducing virtual storage by upgrading the operating systems of the System/360 series to virtual storage versions.
 VTAM was supposed to be the successor to the older telecommunications access methods, such as Basic Telecommunications Access Method (BTAM) and Telecommunications Access Method (TCAM), which were maintained for compatibility reasons.
 As such, VTAM is comparable with the Virtual Storage Access Method (VSAM), which was at that time a new and supposedly converged access method for disk storage.

 ACF/VTAM

 Originally, VTAM was provided free of charge like most systems software of that time.
 However, VTAM 2 was the last version to be freely available.
 ACF/VTAM (Advanced Communication Function/Virtual Telecommunications Access Method) was introduced in 1976 and was provided for a licence fee.
 The major new feature of ACF/VTAM was the Multisystem Networking Facility, which introduced "implementation of intersystem communication among multiple S/370s.".

 A limited version of ACF/VTAM known as ACF/VTAME (Advanced Communications Function for the Virtual Telecommunications Access Method Entry) was made available for DOS/VSE systems running on the IBM 4300.

 SNA Services

-VTAM has been renamed to be the SNA Services feature of Communications Server for OS/390.
-This software package also provides TCP/IP functions.
+Starting with OS/390, IBM bundled VTAM and TCP/IP into Communications Server and rebranded VTAM as the SNA Services feature of Communications Server.
 VTAM is used in multiple enterprises as of September 2019.